gardr/gardr-core-plugin/README.md

     pluginCore.PluginApi; // the API-object constructor
     pluginCore.pluginHandler; // used to register and initialize plugins

-It works by exposing a metod that pass plugins to pluginHandler.register.
+It works by exposing a method that pass plugins to pluginHandler.register.
 Then call pluginHandler.initPlugins with a new instance of PluginApi and the options object (if they need it).

     var pluginApi;